najnesnaj/pinetime-zephyr/manual/_build/markdown/samples/gui/lvaccel/README.md

 ## Overview

-This sample application displays “Hello World” in the center of the screen and a counter at the bottom which increments every second.
+This sample application displays "Hello World" in the center of the screen and a counter at the bottom which increments every second.

 It display the values x,y,z from the bosch BMA421 accel sensor.